originally published 4.6.2021

 what to serve with white wine cream sauce

 The best thing about this meal is that you really don’t need any sides other than maybe some toasty bread or something to dip into any extra sauce!
-Other than that, we mostly serve this dish alone or with a light vegetable side such as a quick salad or roasted asparagus.
+Other than that, we mostly serve this dish alone or with a light vegetable side such as a quick salad or roasted veggies.

 And actually, if we do feel like we need a little something extra, we’re big fans of adding ingredients directly into the pasta!
 A little leftover rotisserie chicken, some sauteed brussels sprouts or maybe a bit of pancetta or bacon — they all make excellent mix-ins!
 The white wine cream sauce complements so many different ingredients so feel free to get creative!